Women's Health, Your Way

 Ambition in women is already a fraught idea (see: The absolutely bonkers “ambition gap” discourse).
 Women still do disproportionate amounts of unpaid labor.
 It’s a nice thought to say you can subvert the norms, but it’s also not always realistic — and when we allow the kind of hustle culture Grede exemplifies crawl back into the conversation, we end of up with a population of exhausted, overworked women — because they’re doing more to be taken seriously in the office, and more to stay afloat out of it.

 It’s also worth noting that Grede is skeptical of remote or flexible work, which are especially good for women, and even more so women of color.
 She argues that visibility and proximity are key to success, and she’s not all wrong.
-But she’s also dragging us back rather than propelling us forward to a palace where we can embrace the idea that women can still crush it even if they’re afforded more autonomy and flexibility.
+But she’s also dragging us back rather than propelling us forward to a place where we can embrace the idea that women can still crush it even if they’re afforded more autonomy and flexibility.
 We have enough data and commentary to point out that these things are good for women

 So yeah, I like the honesty from Grede.
 And I get it: If a man said these things, especially about how much time he spends with his kids, nobody would bat an eye.
 Ultimately, Grede is talking about massive success, the kind that requires major sacrifice.